If you need an official media bio, here’s this:

-But if you just want to know some things about me, then here’s something I wrote a few years back.
-I’ve had to go in and update some of it, but most of it still holds true:
+But if you just want to know some things about me, then here’s this:

 Let’s start with the name.
 Judith Claire Mitchell.
 I use all three because when you try to find me by googling plain old Judith Mitchell the results are not pretty.
 Also, I like the name Claire.
 It’s my mother’s name.
 I like my mother.
 When I see her first name printed next to mine, I feel as though I’m acknowledging all she’s done for me.

 That said, I tend to go by Judy.